 The reason why God wants a woman to wear a head covering is because it is a public acknowledgement by that woman that man is the image bearer of God and man has been designated by God as the head of woman in all areas of this life.
 It is a testimony to all the people who see her as well as the angels who are watching that she acknowledges the male headship that God has placed her under and she would never seek to take authority over a man.

 What is the head covering which God requires when women pray or prophesy?
 It is the second veil which God requires women to cover their heads with when praying or prophesying.
 The first veil God requires women to have is the one he naturally gives them the ability to have – and that is their long hair.

 When should women wear their head covering or a second veil?
-Any time a woman prays or prophesies including if she prophesies outside a local church setting like with a podcast or having a ladies Bible study group at home.
-And she should wear a head covering any time she prays even outside a ministry setting.
+Any time a woman prays or prophesies in the context of a local church setting, a ladies Bible study group in her home or even if she did an internet podcast.

 As I conclude I just want to give one more “why” answer.

 Why did the church abandon the teaching that women should wear head coverings?
 Why have so many pastors and other Christian teachers and writers gone to great lengths to say it was a “temporary cultural requirement” Even if they agree it is still required, they make the argument I have shown to be logically false that the woman’s long hair is the only covering Paul was talking about.

 The answer is that Christian men over the last century or so gradually abandoned their God given headship over the women in their lives.
 And this leadership vacuum allowed for a poisonous ideology called Feminism to form.
 And Feminism since its inception has decimated God’s institution of gender roles and marriage and it brought the divorce rate from 3 percent to 45 percent causing more than 60 million divorces.
 Feminist ideology has also led to the deaths of over 60 million babies in abortion.